-The College Mission will be supported by the strategic development of Barton service area and regional locations.
+The College Mission will be supported by the strategic development of service regions.

-- Service area and regional locations will be compatible to the institutional mission of the College. - Service area and regional locations will be in accordance to available resources. - Service area and regional locations will operate efficiently to maximize revenues and minimize expenses. - Service area and regional locations will provide appropriate levels of student learning services based on enrollment.
+- Service regions will be compatible to the institutional mission of the College. - > Service regions will be in accordance to available resources. - > Service regions will maximize revenues and minimize expenses. - > Service regions will minimize local tax reliance. - > Service regions will compliment growth of student learning services.